 Located across Bicentennial Park, Botania apartments is one of Sydney’s latest urban sanctuaries.
 The fifth project completed together with Meriton, this multi-story offers a panoramic view from the parklands to the cityscapes.

 Designed to be energy efficient and sustainable, its environmental initiatives had reduced energy consumption down to 20%.
 A big part of those initiatives included Safetyline Jalousie louvre windows.

 Safetyline Jalousie were contracted to provide the building units with natural ventilation and enable natural lighting wherever possible.
-Louvres were an attractive choice offering up to 87% free air, hugely reducing the reliance on mechanical ventilation systems.
-All glass windows and doors also had solar tints applied to filter heat variants in the summer months.
+Louvre windows were an attractive choice offering up to 87% free-flowing air, hugely reducing the reliance on mechanical ventilation systems.
+All glass louvre windows and doors also had solar tints applied to filter heat variants in the summer months.

 Fall prevention requirements and balustrade safeguards were also implemented as a standard across all units.

 Safetyline Jalousie participates in a series of industry networking events and trade shows across Australia each year.